-- the timing and progress of preclinical and clinical development activities; - the number and scope of preclinical and clinical programs we decide to pursue; - the progress of the development efforts of parties with whom we have entered, or may enter, into collaboration arrangements; - our ability to maintain our current research and development programs and to establish new ones; - our ability to establish new licensing or collaboration arrangements; - the successful completion of clinical trials with safety, tolerability, and efficacy profiles that are satisfactory to the U.S. Food and Drug Administration ("FDA") or any comparable foreign regulatory authority; - the receipt of regulatory approvals from applicable regulatory authorities; - the success in establishing and operating a manufacturing facility, or securing manufacturing supply through relationships with third parties; - our ability to obtain and maintain patents, trade secret protection, and regulatory exclusivity, both in the United States and internationally; - our ability to protect our rights in our intellectual property portfolio; - the commercialization of our product candidates, if and when approved; - the acceptance of our product candidates, if approved, by patients, the medical community, and third-party payors; - competition with other products; and - a continued acceptable safety profile of our therapies following approval.
+- the timing and progress of our preclinical and clinical development activities; - the number and scope of preclinical and clinical programs we decide to pursue; - the progress of the development efforts of parties with whom we have entered, or may enter, into collaboration arrangements; - our ability to maintain our current research and development programs and to establish new ones; - our ability to establish new licensing or collaboration arrangements; - the future productivity of our research team in Boulder, CO and its ability to discover new product candidates and build our pipeline; - the successful completion of clinical trials with safety, tolerability, and efficacy profiles that are satisfactory to the U.S. Food and Drug Administration ("FDA") or any comparable foreign regulatory authority; - · the receipt of regulatory approvals from applicable regulatory authorities; - · the success in establishing and operating a manufacturing facility, or securing manufacturing supply through relationships with third parties; - our ability to obtain and maintain patents, trade secret protection, and regulatory exclusivity, both in the United States and internationally; - our ability to protect our rights in our intellectual property portfolio; - the commercialization of our product candidates, if and when approved; - the acceptance of our product candidates, if approved, by patients, the medical community, and third-party payors; - competition with other products; and - a continued acceptable safety profile of our therapies following approval.